romange/blog/content/post/single_threaded_redis.md

 A perfect use-case for horizontal scaling!
 And I still claim that for N in practical range of `[0, 100]` vertical systems are more efficient.
 So where is the catch?

-Imagine you are in business of selling sugar (or weed to make it more interesting).
+Imagine you are in business of selling sugar.
 You need to choose between renting a warehouse that can hold 10,000kg of sugar vs 10 warehouses that can hold 1000kg each.
 The price of smaller warehouses is exactly tenth of the bigger one.
 It seems that there is no difference, right?
 However, if you choose to rent 10 smaller warehouses,